-Cincinnati, Ohio is a city proud of its chili heritage.
-As per the local tradition, Cincinnati chili is uniquely spiced with cinnamon and chocolate, served on pasta, and covered with pillowy cheddar cheese, onions, and beans.
-It is a favorite delicious indulgence for Cincinnatians.
+Cincinnati, Ohio, is a city proud of its chili heritage.
+According to local tradition, Cincinnati chili is uniquely spiced with cinnamon and chocolate, served on pasta, and covered with pillowy cheddar cheese, onions, and beans.
+It is a favorite, delicious indulgence for Cincinnatians.

-We created an improvement over the original by adding ground coffee.
+We made an improvement to the original by adding ground coffee.

 Overview